photopea/UTIF.js/README.md

 * * `height`: the height of the image
 * * `data`: decompressed pixel data of the image
 * * `tXYZ`: other TIFF tags
+* * All the other TIFF tags which are present as a property of the object.

 TIFF files may have different number of channels and different color depth.
 The interpretation of `data` depends on many tags (see the [TIFF 6 specification](http://www.npes.org/pdf/TIFF-v6.pdf)).

 #### `UTIF.toRGBA8(img)`
 * `img`: TIFF image object (returned by UTIF.decode())
 * returns Uint8Array of the image in RGBA format, 8 bits per channel (ready to use in ctx.putImageData() etc.)

+#### `UTIF.getMetaData(buffer)`
+* `buffer`: ArrayBuffer containing TIFF or EXIF data
+* returns an array of "images" (or "layers", "pages").

+getMetaData will return all the TIFF tags without actually decoding the image.

+This is useful for finding the dimensions, number of pages and resolution of an image before actually attempting to load the file.

 ### Example